rcb0727/Jira-Separation-Automation/README.md

 Removes License from Office 365 Portal

+**Functions can be removed or added.
+Make sure to update Export-ModuleMember with new or removed functions. **

 **Links used: **

 JQL [JQL fields | Jira Service Management Cloud | Atlassian Support](https://support.atlassian.com/jira-service-management-cloud/docs/jql-fields/)